plaimi/www/~alexander/index.markdown

 * * *
 #Personal

-Alexander Berntsen is a free software hacker wizard that lives in Gjøvik, Norway.
+Alexander Berntsen is a free software hacker wizard that lives in Trondheim, Norway.

 * * *